DEFRA/software-development-standards/docs/guides/docker_guidance.md

 A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably across multiple environments.
 Docker is a tool to build and run these containers.

+## Local development principles

+- Teams must not constrain their local development setup to a specific device or operating system to maintain developer mobility and agility.
+- Local development should maximise the use of emulation and avoid tight coupling to cloud services where possible.
+- Repositories should include full instructions for anyone to be able to easily run the service locally.

 ## More information
 [Docker introduction on docker.com](https://www.docker.com/resources/what-container)